 Rudraganga stream or Rudragairu (gairu means deep) or Rudugaira gad drains Rudugaira glacier and eventually flows into the Bhagirathi river near Gangotri, and Bhilangna river originates from Khatling glacier and meets the Bhagirathi near Old Tehri in Garhwal region.

 A permit is mandated by the local administration of Uttarkashi for all trek or adventure operators.
 The entry into the Gangotri National Park is allowed only if one has a copy of the entry permit authorized by office of the director of Gangotri National Park at Uttarkashi.
 Our Auden’s Col trek cost includes charges incurred for obtaining the permits.

 Auden’s Col Route

-We can manage to cross Auden’s Col and Khatling glacier in a single stretch and then descend down to Chowki campsite the next day.
+We can manage to cross Auden’s Col and Khatling glacier in a single stretch.
+Thereafter we descend down to Chowki campsite the next day.

-From Chowki we take a left turn upwards and reach Mayali Pass (5,050 meters) in the next two days, and then camp next to Vasuki Tal.
-From there we descend down to Kedarnath shrine and back into civilization.
+From Chowki we would take a left turn upwards and reach Mayali Pass (5,050 meters) in the next two days, and then camp next to Vasuki Tal.
+From there we would descend down to Kedarnath shrine and get back into civilization.

 What is Col?

 The word ‘Col’ is a geographical term for a saddle-like depression in a ridge between two peaks.

 What does Auden’s Col trek cost?

 The Cost estimation is based on the number of factors like the group size, pick-up place(Dehradun/Uttarkashi), and add-ons needed(like backpack offloading, accommodation before and after the trek; drop off point(Dehradun/Haridwar).
 Generally, the price ranges from 50-60K INR/head.
 Go to the cost inclusion section for details.
 Drop an email to avail group & early birds’ offer.